imccs9911/setupapp-mobileactivationd-patch/README.md

 </h1>
 <h3 align="center">An iOS 15.0-16.3 work-in-progress, (semi-)tethered checkm8 jailbreak.</h3>

+> **Warning** PLEASE, DO NOT ASK FOR SUPPORT REGARDING ICLOUD BYPASS IN PALERA1N DISCORD SERVER!
+THIS IS NOT OFFICIALLY SUPPORTED AND WON'T EVER BE.

 # How does it work?
 It boots the device with multiple patches required.
 On first run, it'll boot a ramdisk which dumps your onboard blob, creates a fakefs (if using semi tethered), installs the loader app, and patches your kernel.